CodePushGo/website/src/content/blog/en/capacitor-cli-project-setup-guide.md

 -   Use the React Native CLI to initialize your project.
 -   Set up your app's package ID and define the web output directory.
 -   Add support for iOS and Android platforms.
--   Install and set up CodePushGo with the following command: `npm install --save @capgo/cli && npx capgo init`
+-   Install and set up CodePushGo with the following command: `npm install --save @codepushgo/cli && npx codepushgo init`

 For detailed setup instructions or troubleshooting, check out the official React Native and CodePushGo documentation.